How Do I Claim Compensation for a Car Accident?

 In the ACT, there are two ways to claim motor accident compensation:

 To begin your claim, file a police report about the accident within 24 hours.
-You must then complete a Personal Injuries Application and have your doctor fill out a MAI Medical Report.
-Make sure your submit both of these to the relevant Motor Accident Injuries Commission (MAI) within 13 weeks.
+You must then complete a Personal Injuries Application and have your doctor fill out an MAI Medical Report.
+Make sure you submit both of these to the relevant Motor Accident Injuries Commission (MAI) within 13 weeks.
 If you’re outside these time limits, there are still options available — just speak to a lawyer as soon as possible.

 Unlike most other states, the ACT does not have a single insurer.
 Instead, each registered vehicle has its own MAI insurer.
 The relevant MAI insurer depends on the circumstances of your case: